RobDWaller/ReallySimpleJWT/readme.md

 {
     public function validate(string $secret): bool
     {
-        // Please do not copy this code, it is an example and bad code. return (bool) preg_match('/[a-z]+/', $secret);
+        // Please do not copy this code, it is an example of weak secret validation. return (bool) preg_match('/[a-z]+/', $secret);
     }
 }